- This post contains affiliate links. Read more here.

 Read on for step-by-step tips on how to make dog walks fun.

-As with any training, you’ll want to be start strong by gathering your supplies and loading up on rewards, a.k.a. delicious treats.
+As with any training, you’ll want to start strong by gathering your supplies and loading up on rewards, a.k.a. delicious treats.
 Be sure to have that clicker in hand if you clicker-train your dog, or otherwise decide on the cue words, bridges (like a verbal “click”), and commands you will use.

 Outfit your dog in a properly-fitted flat collar (there should be space for two fingers to fit snugly between your dog’s neck and the collar) or harness.
 You’ll also want to have a six-foot leash handy…but don’t clip it on just yet!

 It may seem counter-intuitive to teach your dog to go for walks on-leash by starting without one, but this is all about laying a solid foundation for the training to follow.
 Mastering the basics indoors can help.
-AKC trainer Erin Rakosky recommends starting in an securely-fenced outdoor area or open hallway indoors, and taking the following steps:
+AKC trainer Erin Rakosky recommends starting in a securely-fenced outdoor area or open hallway indoors, and taking the following steps:

 - First, walk around the space ignoring your dog.